Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 ##### Epic Feat

-Increase the number of targets to 1d3 + 1 instead of 1d3.
+Increase the number of targets to `dice: 1d3` + 1 instead of 1d3.

 #### Invisibility